codefellows-seattle-javascript-401d21/17-bearer-auth/lab-karen/README.md

-## Lab 16 - Basic Authentication
+## Lab 17 - Bearer authorization

-This project will create basic authorization middleware and test for signup/signin routes.
+This project creates bearer authentication middleware for use in route structures.
+These authorization routes are tested.

 **Installation**
 Fork this repository and install on your machine using git clone.
 Switch to the lab-karen folder.